At age 27, I was broke, unemployed, and living at home with my parents. Not surprisingly, I was single too.

 Each year I max out my 401k, my Roth IRA, Mrs. RBD’s spousal Roth IRA, and 529 plans for all three kids with my salary income.
 Most of that money goes into managed mutual funds (because my 401k sucks), index ETFs, and dividend growth stocks.

 I choose to put a large portion in index ETFs to keep those portfolios more passive.
 I realize there’s a never-ending philosophical and mathematical debate over indexing vs. active management vs. dividend growth investing vs. option trading etc. Chose one, or violate all that is holy.
 I believe it’s OK to mix and match.
-When someone is trying to persuade you that their strategy is the best, remember this, then go with what strategy works for you.
+When someone is trying to persuade you that their strategy is the best, go with what strategy works for you.

 Money leftover after all the pretax investing and normal monthly spending goes into dividend paying stocks, a cash fund for future use, or peer to peer lending.